facebook/wangle/README.md

 <p><strong>channelFactory(ServerSocketFactory)</strong></p>

 <p>Sets up the type of server.
-Defaults to TCP AsyncServerSocket, but AsyncUDPServerSocket is also supported to receive udp messages.
-In practice, ServerBootstrap is only useful for udp if you need to multiplex the messages across many threads, or have TCP connections going on at the same time, etc.  Simple usages of AsyncUDPSocket probably don&#039;t need the complexity of ServerBootstrap.</p>
+Defaults to TCP AsyncServerSocket, but AsyncUDPServerSocket is also supported to receive UDP messages.
+In practice, ServerBootstrap is only useful for UDP if you need to multiplex the messages across many threads or have TCP connections going on at the same time, etc.  Simple usages of AsyncUDPSocket probably don&#039;t need the complexity of ServerBootstrap.</p>

 <p><strong>pipeline(PipelineFactory&lt;AcceptPipeline&gt;)</strong></p>

-<p>This pipeline method is used to get the accepted socket (or udp message) *before* it has been handed off to an IO thread.
+<p>This pipeline method is used to get the accepted socket (or UDP message) *before* it has been handed off to an IO thread.
 This can be used to steer the accept thread to a particular thread, or for logging.</p>

 <p>See also AcceptRoutingHandler and RoutingDataHandler for additional help in reading data off of the accepted socket <strong>before</strong> it gets attached to an IO thread.
 These can be used to hash incoming sockets to specific threads.</p>

 <p><strong>childHandler(AcceptorFactory)</strong></p>

-<p>Previously facebook had lots of code that used AcceptorFactories instead of Pipelines, this is a method to support this code and be backwards compatible.
+<p>Previously facebook had lots of code that used AcceptorFactories instead of Pipelines, this is a method to support this code and be backward compatible.
 The AcceptorFactory is responsible for creating acceptors, setting up pipelines, setting up AsyncSocket read callbacks, etc.</p>

 <h2 id="examples">Examples <a href="#examples" class="headerLink">#</a></h2>